openbmc/docs/designs/device-tree-gpio-naming.md

 condition is present.
 The status will reflect a standby regulator power faulted condition when an unexpected drop in standby power is detected.

+#### rtc-battery-voltage-read-enable
+Output pin that enables the ADC to read the board RTC battery voltage.

 ### Presence
 Pattern: `presence-*`